Tourism in Guyana

-In 2020,18 businesses and 12 tour guides were licensed with the Guyana Tourism Authority (GTA).
+In 2020, 18 businesses and 12 tour guides were licensed with the Guyana Tourism Authority (GTA).

 International tourism

 Mark Ellwood, contributing editor for Conde Nast Traveler, has suggested thinking of Guyana "as a bonus Caribbean country" in terms of its cultural history even though it is physically part of South America.

 Natural heritage

-The primary draw for tourists from abroad is Guyana's Amazon Rainforest, considered one of the most pristine, untouched forests in the world.
+The primary draw for tourists from abroad is Guyana's Amazon rainforest, considered one of the most pristine, untouched forests in the world.
 Core markets are visitors from North America and the UK (also home to a large Guyanese diaspora) and some interest from markets like Germany and the Netherlands.
 Guyana is South America's only English-speaking country.
 The GTA benchmarks its practices against the Green Destinations Standard, a Global Sustainable Tourism Council-recognized set of objective criteria for "measuring, monitoring and improving the sustainability policy in light of the growing interest in sustainable tourism".
 Sustainable tourism is a key factor in hinterland development, offering economic diversity to the area, through Amerindian villages, such as lodges at Rewa and Surama, and the Iwokrama International Centre for Rain Forest Conservation and Development.
 Tourism is seen as a way to provide employment in these remote communities, combatting the high migration rate out of these villages.

 Eco-tourism activities include birdwatching and catch and release fishing.

-Among many sites, Guyana is the home to the majestic Kaeitur Falls.
-The highest one drop fall in the world.
+Among many sites, Guyana is the home to Kaeitur Falls, the highest one drop waterfall in the world.